fraxinus1098/3D-VR-Journal-Visualizer/masterplan.md

 - Configure laptop for simultaneous Quest 3 connection and projector output
 - Document step-by-step setup process for smooth presentation
 - Create simple guide for presentation mode navigation
+- **VR Testing Note:** Due to unresolved bugs and performance issues, comprehensive testing and optimization on Quest 3 were not completed.
+The experience is primarily functional via desktop controls.

 #### Phase 4.4: Bug Fixes and Refinements
 **Status:** Complete